 Our role was to modernise Topcon’s modular Precision Agriculture Platform (TAP), a suite of several web applications, and then continue with the active development of these applications.
 To do it, in collaboration with the client, our team focused on the front-end development of the solution while the client’s team focused primarily on the backend.
 A real team effort!

-Edvinas (UI Competence Lead): One of the things I liked about the project was that you could easily imagine the influence of our work on farmers around the world.
+Edvinas (Senior UI Engineer): One of the things I liked about the project was that you could easily imagine the influence of our work on farmers around the world.
 Once it’s rolled out, the high-tech platform will help farmers make more educated decisions on:

 - how they manage their fields by receiving analytics on soil nutrition, humidity and so on

 - how they manage their vehicle fleet by showing speed, fuel usage, a real-time location on a map and more

 - how they feed their livestock – the solution we developed is even able to define recipes of different proportions for animals!

 Basically, we built a beautiful front-end solution to link complex analytics and already existing IoT devices and equipment together, such as tractors or other hardware.

 Tomas (UI Developer): Despite Topcon being based in Italy, we had a team located around the globe, and this created a nice vibe.
 We’re used to working in decentralised teams so we found it easy.
 Mikas, Edvinas and I were based in Lithuania.
 Other team members, including the client’s back-end developers, were located in Italy, the Netherlands, Belarus and the United States.

 Challenge: A huge amount of data and rendering was the biggest challenge, according to the project Team Lead Mikas.